JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 ## Pfaffian

 The determinant of a real skew-Hermitian maxtrix is a perfect square.
-The pfaffian of A is a signed number such that `pfaffian(A)^2 = det(A)`.
+The pfaffian of A is a signed number such that `pfaffian(A)^2 = det(A)` as defined in (https://en.wikipedia.org/wiki/Pfaffian).
-Since the pfaffian may overflow, it may be convenient to compute the logarithm of its absolute value. `logabspfaffian(A)` returns a tuple containing the logarithm of the absolute value of the pfaffian and the sign of the pfaffian.
+Since the computation of the pfaffian may overflow, it may be convenient to compute the logarithm of its absolute value. `logabspfaffian(A)` returns a tuple containing the logarithm of the absolute value of the pfaffian and the sign of the pfaffian.
+An exact computation of the pfaffian is implemented for `BigInt` matrices.
 ```jl
 julia> A = skewhermitian(rand(4,4))
 4×4 SkewHermitian{Float64, Matrix{Float64}}: